sph-mn/nihongo/readme.md

-a csv file and anki deck to study basic information about kanji in [topokanji](https://github.com/scriptin/topokanji) order. the kanji and components are sorted by component dependency and a list of the most frequent words that include a kanji is given.
+a csv file and anki deck to study basic information about kanji in [topokanji](https://github.com/scriptin/topokanji) order. for each entry a single word for the meaning and most frequent example words with kana and meaning are included.

 download/kanji.csv contains the data for flashcards and download/topokanji.apkg is the anki deck. [ankiweb page](https://ankiweb.net/shared/info/211883411)